Your favorite Christmas drink transformed into a creamy, vegan coconut milk Ice cream. Healthy, easy and perfect for the holidays!

 Ok, let’s ignore my lack of listening-to-parental-units skills and talk about this ice cream.
 I can’t even call it ice cream ’cause there ain’t no cream in sight here.
 This is made purely from unsweetened almond milk and coconut egg nog.
 Guys, this stuff is goooood.
-I am not a huge egg nog fan, but Mr. FFF is.
+I am not a huge egg nog fan, unless it’s eggnog egg custard, but Mr. FFF is.
 When I told him I was making egg nog ice cream, you should have seen his face.
 I’ll give you a hint, it resembled a slightly more human version of this: :D.

 Then, I told him that it was vegan.

 Let’s just say there was A LOT of protest and thoughts that is was going to be the worst food ever to exist on planet earth.
 Think of the worst thing you can think of and then times it by 4 zillion.
 Now you know what Mr. FFF thought of my healthy ice cream recipe idea.

 Anyways, into the freezer it went.
 Out came super smooth, creamy (without the cream) and flavour-through-the-ceiling, ice cream.
 Seriously guys, I kinda had low hopes for this.
 Because 1) my first ice cream ever 2)No cream.
 You know what, It even changed the tune of the hubs.
 He tasted and said “wait, I don’t think I got enough of a taste, let me just try again.” and by “try again” he meant eat half the tub in a sitting.